MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-faq.md

 > To learn how to install a language pack, see [How to add an input language to your PC Additional](https://support.microsoft.com/instantanswers/60f32ff8-8697-4452-af7d-647439c38433/how-to-add-and-switch-input-languages-on-your-pc).

 ### How do I register for the Windows Insider Program for Business?
-To register for the Windows Insider Program for Business, follow the steps below using your corporate account in Azure Active Directory (AAD).
+To register for the Windows Insider Program for Business, go to [Get Started with Windows Insider Program for Business](https://insider.windows.com/en-us/for-business-getting-started/) and follow the steps using your corporate account in Azure Active Directory (AAD).
 This account is the same account that you use for Office 365 and other Microsoft services.

-1. Visit https://insider.windows.com and click **Get Started**.
-2. Sign-in with your corporate account in AAD (username/password) and follow the on-screen registration directions.
-3. Enroll your Windows 10 PC to get the latest Windows 10 Insider Preview builds.
-Go to **Settings > Updates & Security > Windows Insider Program**.
-Click **Get Started**, enter your corporate credentials that you used to register, then follow the on-screen directions.

->[!NOTE]
->Make sure that you have administrator rights to your machine and that it has latest Windows updates.

 ### Are there any management capabilities that allow an IT admin to manage settings for a corporate environment?
 Yes.
 Starting with Windows 10, version 1709, the Windows Insider Program for Business now enables administrators to apply the following group policies to help them manage their organization’s preview builds: